Anthony-Gambale/Deep-Learning-Framework/README.md

 # Deep-Learning-Framework
-A deep learning framework, made from scratch.
+A deep learning framework, made from scratch in python.